VCityTeam/UD-Viz/UDV-Core/src/Modules/Documents/README.md

 }
 ```

-So, by using the source we provided, the document fetcher will now retrieve the documents using the URL returned by `getDocumentUrl` (in this case, it will be `http://custom-url.com/my-documents`) and document files using `getImageUrl` (in our example, `http://custom-url.com/my-documents/{id}/my-file`).
+So, by using the source we provided, the document service will now retrieve the documents using the URL returned by `getDocumentUrl` (in this case, it will be `http://custom-url.com/my-documents`) and document files using `getImageUrl` (in our example, `http://custom-url.com/my-documents/{id}/my-file`).

 To change the document source, we can use the `changeDocumentSource` method of the documents module :